 - Registered Agent Address

 If your LLC is domestic (formed in Delaware), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 The process for foreign entities is somewhat different.
 Your business has already been operating under a registered name in other states, but what if that name is unavailable in Delaware?
 You will need to designate a “fictitious name” on your “Certificate of Registration.”
 This is a name that your business will use only in Delaware after foreign qualifying in the state.

-How to Make an Delaware LLC Name Distinguishable
+How to Make a Delaware LLC Name Distinguishable

 Like other states, Delaware has specific restrictions on its business names.
 Whether your LLC is domestic or foreign, its name must: